1Now Moab rebelled against Israel after the death of Ahab.

 26So they spoke to the king of Assyria, saying, “The nations that you have carried away and placed in the cities of Samaria do not know the law of the god of the land.
 So he has sent lions among them, and behold, they kill them because they do not know the law of the god of the land.”

-27Then the king of Assyria commanded, saying, “Take back there one of the priests whom you brought from there, and let them go and live there, and let him teach them the law of the god of the land.”
+27Then the king of Assyria commanded, saying, “Send back there one of the priests whom you brought from there, and let them go and live there, and have him teach them the law of the god of the land.”

 28So one of the priests whom they had carried away from Samaria came and lived in Bethel and taught them how they should fear Yahweh.

 29But every nation still made gods of their own and put them in the houses of the high places that the Samaritans had made, every nation in their cities where they lived.

 30The people from Babylon made Succoth-benoth, and the people from Cuth made Nergal, and the people from Hamath made Ashima,

 31and the Avvites made Nibhaz and Tartak, and the Sepharvites burned their children in the fire to Adrammelech and Anammelech, the gods of Sepharvaim.

 32So they feared Yahweh, but made for themselves from among themselves priests of the high places who sacrificed for them in the houses of the high places.